kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Hash:** A hash function is like a fingerprint for digital data.
 It takes information, like a text file or image, and crunches it through a mathematical formula.
 This formula outputs a unique fixed string of numbers and letters, called a hash value or hash, that acts as a summary of its bits.

 **Hierarchical Deterministic Wallet**: Wallet software that uses a single Master or Parent Private Key to deterministically derive nearly infinite child keys.
 The child keys can be recovered by anyone with access to the parent but cannot be traced back to it by an outside observer.

+**Holepunching**: A technique used in peer-to-peer communications to establish direct connections between devices behind NAT firewalls or routers.

+**Hyperboria**: A global decentralized network built with cjdns that creates encrypted connections between nodes using public-key cryptography for routing.

 **Hypercore**: An open-source, peer-to-peer technology stack that allows people to connect and share data seamlessly across the planet, all without servers